Healthy Choices. Hopeful Futures.

 - Good Grooming Habits

 Summary: This presentation is 4-5 hours altogether, but it can be customized to fit each school’s needs.
 Boys & girls can be taught in separate classrooms with a male & female presenter, respectively.
 Optionally, the presentation can be done with boys & girls combined and 1 presenter.
-The curriculum is from REAL Essentials and Relationship Smarts, research-based, nationally approved SRA (Sexual Risk Avoidance) curricula.
+The curriculum is from REAL Essentials and Relationship Smarts, research-based, nationally recognized curricula.

-We’re happy to do a Parent Night before the presentation, and parents/guardians are always welcome to attend the presentation with their students.
+Parent nights can be facilitated before the presentation, and parents/guardians are always welcome to attend the presentation with their students.

 Students talk about setting goals, dimensions of maturity, and what it takes to be a good friend.
 The meaning of abstinence and how it can protect them from the risks of teenage sex will be examined, along with positive decision-making skills, dangers of media, boundary setting, and how to communicate effectively.